kwangiit/SimSlurmpp/README.md

 SimDJL
 ======

-A simulator of distributed job launch
+A simulator of distributed job launch on top of PeerSim